hasanmd1/MERN-repo/README.md

 - Node.js
 - npm

-\n These should be pre-installed on your device.
+These should be pre-installed on your device.

 ### Installing